Grubauer gets 100th win as Avalanche beat Ducks 5-2 - WHIZ News

 Gabriel Landeskog and Tyson Jost scored in the second period to help Colorado extend its points streak to 11 games (9-0-2).
 Mikko Rantanen, J.T.
 Compher and Valeri Nichushkin also scored, Cale Makar had three assists and Nathan MacKinnon added two.

+“It was a great game for us,” Jost said.
+“We knew they were coming off a back-to-back and we wanted to get after them right away.
+It was a great effort by our team and we’re rolling right now, so we want to keep that up.”

 Danton Heinen and Troy Terry scored for the Ducks.
 Ryan Miller made several highlight saves but was overwhelmed by 48 shots.
-He finished with 43 saves for Anaheim, which had its two-game win streak snapped.
+He finished with 43 saves for Anaheim, which had its two-game win streak snapped at the end of a five-game road trip.

 It’s the sixth time in the last 11 games the Avalanche have put 41 or more shots on goal.